Antergos/gnome-shell-search-providers/README.md

 This is going to be removed in some point, as you don't have to remember string codes when searching for content

+* Clicking on a item opens its IMDB page on your default browser

 TODO
 ===